Come and see some of the fun things that I have done in my home. I hope that I can inspire you for your home.

 We just kept repeating this process until we got a wand that we were happy with.
 We thought that the more bumps and flaws, the more authentic the wand looked when completed.
+When you are happy with the shape of you wand you can add jewels or trinkets to make your wand unique.
 Once we were happy with the shape of the wand we painted it with craft paint.

 We liked using several colors to make a more rustic looking wand.
 On many of wands we finished with a dark coat of black and then rubbed it off for an antique look.